Margarita Saxe-Coburg-Gotha: Residence

 Simeon and Margarita currently reside in what was Simeon's boyhood home, Vrana Palace, near Sofia.
 It was returned to them by the Bulgarian Constitutional Court.
 The property is operated under an agreement with the Municipality of Sofia, which allows the use of part of the estate as a public park; in return, the remainder and residence have reverted to the ownership of the family.
 The legality of this transaction is disputed by Bulgarian politicians in spite of the settled approval sentenced by the Constitutional Court.

 Marriage and family

-On 21 January 1962, Doña Margarita married Simeon Saxe-Coburg-Gotha, the former king of Bulgaria.
+On 21 January 1962, Doña Margarita married Simeon Saxe-Coburg-Gotha, the former tsar of Bulgaria.
 Simeon and Margarita have five children: